Eyesore123/blog-app/README.md

 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
 5. Profile images? - would be a nice addition
-6. New comment notification to admin (timed, once per day).
-Notification to registered users when someone replies to their comment.
-7. Scheduled uploads feature would be nice
+6. Scheduled uploads feature would be nice
-8. Customized emails that look better than the default Laravel emails + unsub link in each mail
+7. Customized emails that look better than the default Laravel emails + unsub link in each mail

 ## Deployment